 David lives with his wife and 4 children in Pasadena.
 Through his kids participation in athletics, David has been involved in sponsoring and/or holding board member positions in community youth sports programs including Pasadena Pop Warner, Little League, Brotherhood Crusade, and area volleyball clubs, and local high schools.

-- DPT University of Pittsburgh: Doctor of Physical Therapy
+- DPT Azusa Pacific University, Doctorate of Physical Therapy

 - DPT Western University of Health Sciences, Doctorate of Physical Therapy